jarviscog/jarviscog/README.md

 👨‍🏭  [enhanced-flashbang](https://github.com/timmy6figures/enhanced-flashbang) is a hardware addon for the video game CS:GO.
 Whenever a flashbang goes off in the game, a real life flash goes off in your face!

+🎹 [Bertha2](https://github.com/boyesm/Bertha2) is a self-playing piano that plays itself!
+Sometimes streaming on Twitch, enter a Youtube link in chat and it will attempt to play it!

 ## 🤝Reach out!